aherbert/gdsc-smlm/docs/calibration_plugins.rst

 .. math::

-    \mathit{gain}=\frac{\mathit{variance}}{\mathit{mean}-\mathit{bias}}
+    \mathit{gain}=\frac{\mathit{variance} - \mathit{bias\:variance}}{\mathit{mean}-\mathit{bias}}

-The bias must be provided since there is no input bias image; the plugin will ask the user to input the camera bias.
+The bias and bias variance must be provided since there is no input bias image; the plugin will ask the user to input the camera bias and variance.
+Note that these values serve as the origin for a straight line from the measured mean and variance, i.e. the mean and variance at zero exposure.
+If these are accurate then the gain approximation is close to that provided by the mean-variance test using different exposure times.
+They can be set as zero.
+In this case the estimate will not be accurate but does allow analysis of the relative gain through the time-series of the image.

 The results will be displayed in a table as described above.

-The plugin provides a plot of gain verses slice and a histogram of the values.
-These can be used to determine if the gain is constant throughout the image and so is a good estimate.
+In addition the plugin provides a plot of gain verses slice and a histogram of the values.

 .. index:: !
 Mean-Variance Test EM-CCD